Why Smart Students Are Still Failing the NCLEX 2026

 Step 3: Practice Unfolding Cases

-Unfolding cases are like real-time case studies where the scenario changes as you progress—exactly like real nursing.
+Unfolding cases are like real-time case studies where the scenario changes as you progress, exactly like real nursing.

 Step 4: Simulate Real Testing

-Don't just do practice questions in random order.
 Do full-length exams under real conditions with our question bank.

 Step 5: Debrief Ruthlessly